GitHub-Insight-ANZ-Lab/copilot-lab-architect-mermaid-markdown/README.md

-# GitHub Copilot lab for Architects
+# GitHub Copilot lab for Leads & Architects
-A hands-on lab to introduce architects to working with GitHub Copilot to generate diagrams using Mermaid and documentation in Markdown format.
+A hands-on lab to introduce leads & architects to working with GitHub Copilot to understand code, generate documentation in Markdown format, generate diagrams using Mermaid and using Copilot for code reviews.
 You do not need to have any prior experience with Mermaid or Markdown to complete this lab!

+> [!IMPORTANT]
+> My aim is to cover the below content - this is currently a WIP - happy for anyone to contribute:
+> Copilot Business:
+> - Explain this solution / codebase
+> - Ask for suggestions / improvements around insecure coding practices
+> - Document methods / classes
+> - Generate a README.md file that gives new developers guidance on how to get up and going with the solution
+> - Generate diagrams using mermaid
+> 	- ERD
+>  	- Sequence Diagram
+> 	- Azure Solution Architecture
+>
+> Copilot Enterprise:
+> - Query a repo
+> - PR descriptions
+> - PR Review with Copilot
+> - Building a knowledge base

-**Proposed duration:** 40-60 minutes (excluding prerequisites setup).
+**Proposed duration:** 60-120 minutes (excluding prerequisites setup).

 ## Prerequisites